Telegraph's main headlines of the day | ExBulletin

 Telegraph’s main headlines of the day

 Welcome to the Telegraph’s early morning news briefing.
-This is a collection of the main articles we will cover on Monday.
+Here’s a compilation of the top news we’ll cover on Sunday.
 Sign up for our front page newsletter free of charge to receive bi-daily briefings by email.

 Get the latest news and up-to-date political information throughout the day in The Telegraph.